 Midland College has articulation agreements with a variety of schools and programs to assist our students with transferring to a university.
 Our curriculum maps, located in the catalog, provide a guided path for general transfer to our top five receiving institutions; however, your Pathways Advisor can assist you with a personalized plan for your specific transfer based on university and program.
 It is strongly recommended and encouraged that you contact your Pathways Advisor for assistance with course selection if you plan to transfer.

-Want to earn a Bachelor degree while staying right here at MC?
+Want to earn a Bachelor's Degree while staying right here at MC?

 The Sul Ross @ MC Distance Program allows students to complete 11 different Baccalaureate degrees from Sul Ross State University while staying on the Midland College campus.
 Transfer up to 90 hours of lower level coursework directly into your selected degree plan.
 Advanced courses are presented via interactive televised lectures or web-based classes given by Sul Ross faculty, with labs being taught by Midland College faculty.